 10. All the golden oldies

-Fallout, Baldur’s Gate (opens in new tab), Deus Ex (opens in new tab), Monkey Island (opens in new tab), Half-life (opens in new tab), Company of Heroes (opens in new tab), Dawn of War, SimCity, Doom (opens in new tab), Duke Nukem 3D, Thief, Starcraft, Vampire the Masquerade… Need we go on?
+Fallout, Baldur’s Gate, Deus Ex, Monkey Island, Half-life, Company of Heroes, Dawn of War, SimCity, Doom, Duke Nukem 3D, Thief, Starcraft, Vampire the Masquerade… Need we go on?
 Thanks to its endemic backwards-compatibility, the PC has its entire history of great games waiting on you like an aged but unrelentingly loyal butler.

 You can find many of these games on GOG or Steam, sometimes in remastered form or with fan-made patches that make them run beautifully on modern machines.
 The archive of great PC games isn’t going anywhere.
 It’s a treasure trove just waiting to be plundered by those who rightly believe that the classics never die.